shroukhm/informations_about_AI/README.md

                                                       - What is Web Scraping used for?
 7-In Conditional probability in business field file its talking breifly about :  - what is the Conditional probability
-                                                                                 - there uses cases in business field
+                                                                                 - there uses cases in business field 8-In optimization techniques in machine learning file its talking breifly about : - What is optimization techniques
+                                                                                  - Types of optimization techniques in machine learning